When caring for a bearded dragon, it is essential to carefully monitor their health for any signs of illness or distress.

 The best ways to avoid this are to check your tank for left-over food and droppings regularly.

-A bearded dragon will leave its mouth hanging open for many reasons.
+A bearded dragon will leave its mouth hanging open for many reasons (click the link for more details).

 From regulating body temperature to feeling threatened, gaping mouths aren’t always a big deal.